April 2, 2010 — An update on Haiti since the January earthquake will be presented in a conference at the University of Virginia.

 The Haiti Working Group brings together U.Va. faculty, students, programs and associations interested in generating a critical dialogue about Haitian history, politics and culture in order to contribute to the post-earthquake rebuilding of Haiti for the Haitian people.

-The conference is part of the group's Haiti 2010 Dialogue Series, sponsored by the Page Barbour Lecture Series; the South Atlantic Initiative; the Frank Batten School of Leadership and Public Policy; the Special Lectures Committee; the Carter Woodson Institute; U.Va.'s departments of Anthropology, French, Religious Studies, English, Art, Politics and Music; Studies in Women and Gender; Latin American Studies; Office of International Programs; the Vice Provost for Faculty Recruitment and Retention; Graduate Student Diversity Programs in the Office of the Vice President for Research; and the Office of African American Affairs.
+The conference is part of the group's Haiti 2010 Dialogue Series, sponsored by the Page Barbour Lecture Series; the South Atlantic Initiative; the Frank Batten School of Leadership and Public Policy; the Special Lectures Committee; the Carter Woodson Institute; U.Va.'s departments of Anthropology, French, Religious Studies, English, Art, Politics and Music in the College of Arts & Sciences; Studies in Women and Gender; Latin American Studies; Office of International Programs; the Vice Provost for Faculty Recruitment and Retention; Graduate Student Diversity Programs in the Office of the Vice President for Research; and the Office of African American Affairs.

 For information, contact Yarimar Bonilla at email@example.com.